-If $n\leq t$, one of numbers $\frac{n-t}{2}$ and $\frac{n-t}{2}+\frac{1}{2}$ must be a non-positive integer.
-As a result, by \eqref{eq:Poch_vanishing}, the hypergeometric series in formula \eqref{eq: I-Bessel defin} yields a polynomial in variable $c^2$ whenever $n \leq t$.
-Therefore, $I_n^c(t)$ is a polynomial in variable $c$.
+If $n\leq t$, one of the numbers $\frac{n-t}{2}$ and $\frac{n-t}{2}+\frac{1}{2}$ must be a non-positive integer.
+As a result, by \eqref{eq:Poch_vanishing}, the hypergeometric series in formula \eqref{eq: I-Bessel defin} yields a polynomial in the variable $c^2$ whenever $n \leq t$.
+Therefore, $I_n^c(t)$ is a polynomial in the variable $c$.
 The following proposition gives an explicit evaluation of $I_n^c(t)$ in this instance.

 \begin{proposition} Let $t,n \in\mathbb{N}_0$ such that $n\leq t$.
 Set $\ell =\lfloor (t-n)/2\rfloor$.
 Then for any $c\in \mathbb{C}$, we have that

 \end{proposition}